switchensemble/switchensemble.github.io/_posts/blogs-2020/2020-02-21-katharina-rosenberger-interview.md

 **MG:** I think that's really typified by the audience, sitting in the middle, all facing different directions.
 What is physically in front of someone could be perceived as behind someone else.
 Everyone, in terms of where they're sitting or their position in the space, has this radically personal and different experience of literal orientation within the piece—and orientation of listening.

 **KR:** You know, in a way, in time-based media, often what you hear can never be fully complete.
 It happens in time: you see it just from one perspective.
 The piece is maybe not notated how the composer is thinking, or what the performers are rendering.
 It's always also an attempt—or a willingness to get as close to the artistic thought of what the piece could be.
 But we could never fully promise that that's the complete and full music.
-And, in a way, potentially, if you think the audience members were sitting: everybody heard it from a different angle.
+And, in a way, potentially, if you think where the audience members were sitting: everybody heard it from a different angle.
 What does that mean overall?
 Everyone together, maybe, all the listening experiences: we might maybe, potentially think of a completeness of what that piece could be.
 Hypothetically, maybe!

 But thinking at least only from the angle of the perception of the piece—that offering that the performers can give—how you can hear it, maybe of a completeness, through the different angles.
 We don't know, and that's the beauty of it.